 e. demonstrate content mastery, discuss current information and divergent points of view, relate topics to other disciplines, deliver material at the appropriate level;

-f. regularly develop new courses, workshops and seminars and use a variety of methods of instructional delivery and instructional design;
+f. regularly develop new courses, workshops and seminars and use a variety of methods of instructional delivery and instructional design SUCH AS THOSE UNIQUELY SUITED TO ALASKAN COMMUNITIES;

 g. may receive prizes and awards for excellence in teaching;

-H. develop effective curricular materials and modes of instruction for courses such as those uniquely suited to Alaskan communities;

-i. engage in diverse instructional activities such as teaching at rural or branch campuses, teaching distance delivered courses and teaching in summer schools;
+h. engage in diverse instructional activities such as teaching at rural or branch campuses, teaching distance delivered courses and teaching in summer schools;

-j. involve undergraduate students in research or internship activities;
+i. involve undergraduate students in research or internship activities;

-k. are effective in mentoring and recruiting students;

-l. are effective in building infrastructure for new courses and programs.
+j. effectiveLY mentor and recruit students;

+k. supporT URSA INITIATIVES INCLUDING JOINT PROJECTS WITH STUDENTS, E.G., CASE STUDIES BY STUDENT PRACTITIONERS, FORCE MULTIPLIERS, AND MENTORING.

 2. Components of Evaluation

-Effectiveness in teaching and other instructional activities will be evaluated through information on formal and informal teaching, course and curriculum material, recruiting and advising, training/guiding graduate students, etc., provided by:
+Effectiveness in teaching and other instructional activities will be evaluated through information on formal and informal teaching, course and curriculum material, recruiting and advising, training/guiding graduate students, , provided by:

 a. systematic student ratings, i.e. student opinion of instruction summary forms,